Nutrition Therapy With An Eating Disorder Dietitian

 Unlike other eating disorders, binge eating & binge eating disorders can often be missed.
 We typically think of bulimia when talking about binge eating, but binge eating can occur without any of the compensatory behaviors seen in bulimia nervosa.

 An eating disorder dietitian can help you distinguish the difference between good, evidence-based health advice, fad diets, and flat-out unhealthy decisions.
+An eating disorder specialist can also help you explore the difference between an eating disorder and disordered eating.
 Just like a gym coach can get you the most out of your workout routine, a binge eating coach can get you the most out of managing your dietary health.

 Disordered Eating Coach